Arthur Frommer, travel guide innovator, has died at 95

 As Frommer aged, his daughter Pauline gradually became the force behind the company, promoting the brand, managing the business and even writing some of the content based on her own travels.
 Her relationship with her father was both tender and respectful, and she summed it up this way in a 2012 email to AP: “It’s wonderful to have a working partner whose mind is a steel trap, and who doesn’t just have smarts, but wisdom.
 His opinions, whether or not you agree with them, come from his social values.
 He’s a man who puts ethics at the center of his life, and weaves them into everything he does.”

-In addition to Pauline, Frommer’s survivors include his second wife, Roberta Brodfeld, and two granddaughters.
+In addition to Pauline, Frommer’s survivors include his second wife, Roberta Brodfeld, and four grandchildren.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.